-Byte Description 07:00 Host Identifier (HOSTID): This field specifies a 64-bit identifier that uniquely identifies the host associated with the controller within the NVM Subsystem.
+the host associated with the controller within the NVM subsystem.
+The host provides an 8 byte Byte Description 15:00 field.
 The value of the host identifier used by a host, the method used to select this value, and the method used to ensure uniqueness are outside the scope of this specification.
-Controllers in an NVM Subsystem that have the same Host Identifier are assumed to be associated with the same host and have the same reservation and registration rights.
-A Host Identifier value of zero indicates that the host is not associated with any other controller in the NVM Subsystem.
+Controllers in a NVM subsystem that have the same Host Identifier are assumed to be associated with the same host and have the same reservation and registration rights.
+15:00 A Host Identifier value of zero indicates that the host is not associated with any other controller in